Develop your practice

 Engage in professional activities

-To develop your teaching practice, you need to engage in a range of professional activities including:
+To develop your teaching practice, you need to engage in a range of professional activities across the 3 domains of teaching, including:

 - planning and evaluating your own lessons